-The blue suit gained popularity recently, offering a contemporary and fashion-forward look without sacrificing elegance or panache.
+The blue suit gained popularity recently, offering a contemporary and fashion-forward look without sacrificing elegance.

 In this guide, I’ll show you how to master this color.
 I’ll also introduce you to the best shirts to wear with your blue suit and delve into the appropriate accessories.